OHSU-Library/github-tutorial/docs/lessons/Lesson2.md

 - Assign the ticket to Nicole
 - Add a label for an enhancement

-### 2.2 How to comment on tickets, use direct @ mentions, link documents, cross reference other tickets
+### Communicate about issues

-**Comment on tickets**
+**Comment on issues**

-- Click on an issue in the ticket tracker in the OHSU-Library/github-tutorial repo
+- Click on an issue in the issue tracker in the OHSU-Library/github-tutorial repo
-- Scroll to the bottom of the ticket, and add content in the "Leave a comment" field
+- Scroll to the bottom of the issue, and add content in the "Leave a comment" field
 - Use the top tool bar to format your text, add **bold**, *italic*, lists etc.
 - Preview your text to see how your formatting looks
 - Click Comment.
-If you want to close the ticket, click Close Issue.
+If you want to close the issue, click Close Issue.
 Only close the ticket if the issue has been resolved, usually someone will write a comment describing the action they did to close the ticket and click Close Issue.
-The ticket will no longer be dispalyed in the list of open tickets, but will be archived.
+The ticket will no longer be dispalyed in the list of open issue, but will be archived.

 **Use direct @ mentions**

-- You can mention someone in a ticket without assigning it to them
+- You can mention someone in a issue without assigning it to them
 - In the comments section, type @github handle.
 For example, to mention Julie, you would type @jmcmurry.
 You can either start typing their name or github handle and github will autosuggest their handle.

 **Link documents**